 It's always possible, of course, that there are other factors complicating your situation – unfinished business from the past, unresolved bitterness, unforgiveness, woundedness, resentment, or guilt.
 Without knowing more about your story we can't even suggest as to how issues of this kind might be holding you back from loving your husband sincerely and unreservedly.

 A trained Christian family therapist can help you sort all this out.
 That's why we'd like to recommend that the two of you seek marriage counseling with a qualified professional.
 In particular, we'd suggest that you explore the option of intensive counseling, where extended sessions are used to deal with your struggles in a safe and non-threatening setting.
-You can find out more - and get a list of counseling referrals in your area - by calling Focus on the Family's Counseling Department.
-They are available at this number.
+Call us to get a list of counseling referrals in your area.
+Our Counseling department staff would count it a privilege to speak with you over the phone.

 Keeping Romance Alive